 After determining the results of the high level prioritization the selected initiatives are ranked again using more detailed criteria based on stakeholder input.
 Each of these criteria has a weight associated with it, based on its relative importance.
 The weighting is a scale from 1 to 10 with 10 being the highest weight.
 For example, “Grid Reliability” is assigned a weight of 10 because it is a core function of the CAISO while “Process Improvement”, an important but not critical criterion, is ranked substantially lower at 5.
 Those proposed market initiatives that are ranked highest will be considered in the Corporate Strategic Planning Process.

-Appendix A contains the detailed ranking results from last year.

 The following schedule is planned for the 2009 Market Design Initiative Roadmap Process:

-June

-6/12 – Publish 1st Draft of 2009 Market Design Initiatives Catalogue

-6/19 – Stakeholder Conference call on Roadmap Process

-6/26 – Stakeholder Comments due on content and correctness of catalogue

 July

-7/2 - Publish Revised 2009 Market Design Initiatives Catalogue
+7/13 - Publish Revised 2009 Market Design Initiatives Catalogue